Street Fighter (UDON comics): Plot

 Taking place before the events of the first comic, M. Bison sends Sagat to Hong Kong to steal statues from Qin Shi Huang's Terracotta Army, as they are rumored to contain spiritual and psychic energy.
 Chun-Li works as a young police officer alongside her partner, Po-Lin.
 After stopping a pair of criminals working for Sagat, they agree to work on the Shadaloo case with Chun-Li's father, Dorai.
 Po-Lin has a personal investment in the case as her parents were killed by gangs linked to Shadaloo.

 Meanwhile, martial artist Go Hibiki recently moved to Hong Kong to open his own dojo with his son, Dan.
 A Shadaloo gang tries forcing him to pay a bribery fee, but he easily defeats them, leading them to seek help from Sagat.
 Sagat overwhelms and kills Go after the dojo master manages to kick his right eye out.
 Dan refuses to cooperate with the police as he wants to avenge his father's death himself.
 Chun-Li and Po-Lin head to the hospital after learning of Sagat's eye injury only to find that he has escaped.

 Dorai tries to get leads from his longtime friend Gen, but Gen has lost the killing intent and is no longer involved in the criminal underworld.
-As Dorai leaves, Gen suspects he is being followed.
-Chun-Li notices that Po-Lin is becoming more unhinged when confronting Shadaloo criminals, costing them valuable intel in the process.
-Dorai is called to the Hong Kong Royal Museum to break up a fight between Fei Long and Lee at the Terracotta Army exhibit, which leads him to figure out Shadaloo's plans to steal the statues based on what the museum curator told him about the security staff and finding that Chun-Li and Po-Lin apprehended men possessing museum security uniforms.
+Chun-Li notices Po-Lin becoming more unhinged when confronting Shadaloo criminals, costing them valuable intel in the process.
+Dorai is called to the Hong Kong Royal Museum to break up a fight between Fei Long and Lee at the Terracotta Army exhibit, leading him to figure out Shadaloo's plans to steal the statues based on what the museum curator told him about the security staff and finding that Chun-Li and Po-Lin apprehended men possessing museum security uniforms.
 They are attacked by Shadaloo assassins shortly after finding out, but Gen defeats all of the hired guns and forces them to tell Dorai where they are storing the statues.

 Chun-Li, Dorai, and Po-Lin ambush Sagat and his men on a barge.
-Despite holding their own against the Muay Thai master, Po-Lin's aggressive and reckless approach allows Sagat to escape with six of the statues.
-After touching one of the statues, Sagat has a vision foreshadowing his eventual loss to Ryu.
+Despite holding their own against the Muay Thai master, Po-Lin's aggressive approach allows Sagat to escape with six of the statues.
+After touching one of the statues, Sagat has a vision depicting his eventual loss to Ryu.
 Believing no one should have this power, he destroys the statues and informs Bison that Dorai stopped them.
 One week later, Po-Lin tells Chun-Li that she's resigning from the police force after realizing how she's letting her desire for vengeance ruin her life.
 Chun-Li asks Dorai if she would make the same mistakes Po-Lin did if she lost him the same way, but her father trusts her to make the right decisions.
-Unbeknownst to the two, they are being secretly monitored by Bison's top assassin, Killer Bee.
+Unbeknownst to the two, they are being secretly monitored by Killer Bee.